edujtm/RefinedQuery/README.md

 ## RefinedQuery

-Allows for transformation of an IQueryable based on a given URI query string.
+Allows for transformation of an IQueryable based on a given URL query string.

 ```cs
 public class PersonQueryString : QueryString<Person, PersonQuery>